About Centerbrook

 The Centerbrook Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Middlesex County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Centerbrook, Connecticut residents are available through the local police department and authorized providers in Middlesex County.
+Fingerprinting services for Centerbrook, Connecticut residents are available through local police (where present) and authorized providers in Middlesex County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Middlesex County Sheriff's Office for scheduling and fees.

 To register to vote in Centerbrook, Connecticut, residents can register online through the Connecticut Secretary of the State's website, by mail, or in person at the Middlesex County elections office.
 Connecticut requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Connecticut Secretary of the State's voter lookup tool.
 For local municipal elections in Centerbrook, contact the Middlesex County Clerk's office for schedules and ballot information.

 Property records for Centerbrook, Connecticut are maintained by the Middlesex Town Assessor's Office and the Middlesex County Town Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Middlesex County, including parcels in Centerbrook.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Middlesex County Town Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Connecticut counties provide online property record searches through their county websites.
-For in-person requests, visit the Middlesex County offices at the county courthouse.
 The Middlesex County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Centerbrook, Connecticut residents are available through both county and state offices.
 The Connecticut Department of Public Health, Vital Records, located in Hartford, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Connecticut.
 Orders can be placed online, by mail, or in person.
 Locally, the Middlesex County Clerk's office issues marriage licenses and maintains marriage records for Middlesex County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.